Tell Jemmeh: Chalcolithic period

-Bronze Age
+Middle Bronze Age

 Middle Bronze II

 A settlement appeared during the Middle Bronze Age II period, around 1800 BCE.
 The site saw continuous human settlement for the next 1600 years.

+Late Bronze Age

 Late Bronze II

 During the Late Bronze Age II, subsequent with the golden age of the New Kingdom of Egypt (ca. 1450–1200 BCE), the region of Canaan, to which Tell Jemmeh belongs, was under the control of the Egyptian Empire and the city at Tell Jemmeh saw its height as well.

 During this particular period, Tell Jemmeh was known as Yursa and was mentioned in some Egyptian sources.
 First, it was mentioned in the list of 119 cities conquered by Pharaoh Thutmose III in his campaign to thwart a Canaanite rebellion against Egypt (1468 BCE).
 Yursa is mentioned with Sharuhen as the southwestern border of Canaan.
 One of the passages in the story of Thutmose's conquests states that Sharuhen remained loyal to the Pharaoh and served as a garrison town, while Yursa turned on Egypt.

 According to the Egyptian source, Yursa was captured and thus included in the list of cities taken by Thutmose.

 Also, it is later mentioned in the two of the Amarna Letters (1350 BCE - 1330 BCE).
 Its king was called Pu-Ba'lu and his kingdom was important to the Egyptians as it was on the main route connecting Egypt with the rest of the Fertile Crescent, dubbed in modern times as the Via Maris.

 The most prominent archaeological feature of this period is a huge structure (19x16 meters) which served as either a palace or a large house with a big courthouse.
 This settlement was the first to be fortified.
 Remains of the wall and a gateway are found in the northeast side of the mound.
 A large quantity of imported ware was found, including ware of Mycenaean and Cypriot origin.